-- 6. Amenity Value: To determine the amenity value of a tree we assess a number of different factors, which include but are not limited to the information below. - The visibility of the tree to adjacent sites. - The relationship between the tree and the site. - $\bullet$ Whether the tree is protected by any statuary conditions. - The habitat value of the tree. - Whether the tree is considered a noxious weed species.
+- The visibility of the tree to adjacent sites and visual prominence of the tree.

+- The age, growth rate and longevity of the tree.
+The relationship between the tree and the site, including heritage and biodiversity status, or cultural/commentative - Whether the tree is protected by any statuary conditions. - Whether tree is native, locally occurring or exotic. - The habitat value of the tree. - · Whether the tree is considered a noxious weed or exempt species.